Skip to main content

 In an individual with optimal SHBG levels, a predictable portion of the administered dose becomes bioavailable, leading to the desired therapeutic effects.
 In a patient with high SHBG, a much larger percentage of that same dose is immediately sequestered.
 The SHBG essentially acts as a sponge, soaking up the testosterone before it has a chance to work.

 The result is a patient who is receiving treatment but not experiencing the benefits.
-They may continue to suffer from symptoms of low testosterone ∞ fatigue, low motivation, difficulty building muscle ∞ because their remains low, even as their total testosterone level rises on lab reports.
+They may continue to suffer from symptoms of low testosterone ∞ fatigue, low motivation, difficulty building muscle ∞ because their free testosterone remains low, even as their total testosterone level rises on lab reports.

 For women on low-dose testosterone therapy, the impact of high SHBG is even more pronounced.
 Because the doses used are much smaller, a high SHBG level can bind up virtually the entire administered amount, rendering the therapy completely ineffective.
 This is often seen in women taking oral contraceptives, which can dramatically elevate SHBG.